 Beauty Queen Tia Illustration of Model Tia Dawson

 This illustration is the first digital painting I’ve created in this series.
 The artwork is the first of many beautiful illustrations I will be creating of models I have been graced to shoot and capture.
 I’ve known Tia Dawson for over three years now.
-When we shot together, I was heavily involved with producing photographs.
+When we shot together, I was heavily involved with producing photographs as I developed Kenalsworld as a portfolio.

 I had this passion and fire to capture photographs I believed to be beautiful as well as with the direction of editorial photography.
 We managed to get our very first photo-shoot together published in the Midwest Black Hair Magazine shortly after that.
 Our last photoshoot together was a series of photographs with complimentary colors, which can be seen below.